araloak/DIYBert/README.md

 - Concurrently, DIYBert supports only classification tasks in the presented code.
 However it is already convenient to apply to other tasks with a little modifications.
 Updates are on schedule.
 - API to load local BERT model without downloading another one.

-How to use:
+Usage:

-- Before training, first convert texts into BERT required data forms and store in output_dir
+- Before training, convert texts into BERT required data forms and store in output_dir

   ```
   python prepare_data.py  \